Doctor Strange: The Oath

 Doctor Strange: The Oath is a 2007 comic book limited series written by Brian K. Vaughan, drawn by Marcos Martin, published by Marvel Comics and starring the superhero Doctor Strange.
-The story follows Doctor Strange as he searches for the person who tried to kill him, while he also looks for a stolen magical elixir that will cure the terminal cancer of Wong, his faithful servant.
-Doctor Strange finds himself facing another disciple of the Ancient One, who has learned about the elixir and is determined to destroy it.
+The story follows Strange as he searches for the person who tried to kill him, while he also looks for a stolen magical elixir that will cure the terminal cancer of Wong, his faithful servant.
+Strange finds himself facing another disciple of the Ancient One, who has learned about the elixir and is determined to destroy it.

 Plot summary

-During a rainy night in New York City, inside the hospice belonging to Night Nurse, Wong, servant to the Sorcerer Supreme, drags in the unconscious, bleeding Doctor Strange, begging for help.
-He had been running errands and returned to the Sanctum Sanctorum to find that Strange had been shot during a burglary.
+After Doctor Strange is shot during a burglary, Wong brings him to Night Nurse for treatment.
 Strange appears in his astral form and tells Night Nurse that if she did not hurry, he would be dead before Wong could finish.

-Inside the office of Dr. Nicodemus West, a thief named Brigand hands him a bottle containing the Otkid's Elixir and an amulet.
+Inside the office of Nicodemus West, a thief named Brigand hands him a bottle containing Otkid's Elixir and an amulet.
 He claims that he killed Doctor Strange during the theft and shows him a gun that fires silver bullets.
 West tells him should have made sure Strange was dead.

 Night Nurse operates on Strange as Wong explains how the Sorcerer learned of his illness.
 Inside the Sanctorum, Strange accidentally found Wong's bottle of pills containing a targeting agent for brain tumors.
-The servant had hoped to keep his terminal cancer a secret until his replacement could be found.
-Strange refuses to accept his fate and remembers reading about a panacea called the Otkid's Elixir.
+Wong had hoped to keep his terminal cancer a secret until his replacement could be found.
+While seeking Otkid's Elixir to cure Wong, Strange was attacked by Brigand.

-Following the directions to a specific location, he opened a portal to another dimension to find the elixir.
-When the man begs him not to go, Strange reminds him of the Hippocratic Oath he had taken before entering the portal.
-After finding it, he sent a sample for testing to his friend, Dr. Jonas Hilt.
-He was examining the rest inside the Sanctorum when he was attacked by Brigand.

 Strange takes Wong and Night Nurse to Hilt's research lab.
 Inside, they find the place destroyed and the sample gone.
 Hilt is dead, shot by the same gun that had been used on Strange.
-The Eye of Agamotto leads them to Brigand's hideout where Strange forces him to reveal that the sorcerer helping him was the same West who had been unable to repair his hands.
+The Eye of Agamotto leads them to Brigand's hideout, where Strange forces Brigand to reveal that West was the sorcerer helping him.

-At Timely Pharmaceuticals, West's employer, he meets with the board members.
-He scoffs when they claim they only want humanity to get cures at a natural pace.
-He asks if they really mean that if a cure was found, they would lose their powerful lucrative jobs.
-The CEO counters by saying that he wouldn't have killed Dr. Hilt if he thought they were wrong.
-They order him to end their problem with Strange.